-The Junior League of Denver Public Policy Council is the liaison between our membership, the community and the agencies we serve and our elected officials.
-We research issues affecting the JLD, keep the League informed on areas of interest, and advise when action is appropriate.
+The JLD Public Policy Council is the liaison to our membership, the community, and elected officials.
+The group researches issues affecting the JLD, keeps the League informed on areas of interest, and advises when action is appropriate.

 The JLD has a proud history of public policy and advocacy.
-In 1987 it was the first League in the United States to hire a government affairs specialist.
-Since then the Public Policy Committee has worked closely with our government affairs specialist, Aponte & Busam, to monitor, advocate, and support various important pieces of legislation at the State Capitol.
+In 1987, it was the first League in the United States to hire a government affairs specialist Since then the Public Policy Council has worked closely with its government affairs specialist, Aponte & Busam, to monitor, advocate, and support various important pieces of legislation at the State Capitol.

 We welcome input from the community and all League members.
 Together we can make an impact on important legislative issues that help improve our Denver metro community.